yanggangthu/BooleanDOI/README.md

 python EMTNetwork_TargetControl.py 1 0 0

-The output format of this scipt is similar to the above and the script will generate additional files.
+The output format of this script is similar to the above and the script will generate additional files.
 Besides those three files mentioned above, we also have two additional files, EMTreduced_Reduced_Rules.txt and EMTreduced_node_mapping.txt.
-The first files stored the reduced Boolean rules with node name coded in the second file.
+The first file stores the Boolean rules corresponding to the reduced system, where additionally the node names are replaced by indices, and the mapping between node names and node indices is given in the second file.

+In addition,  we now upload all four models analyzed in our work (in both Booleannet and SBML formats) in the github directory (under folder models).

 # V)	COPYRIGHT